galaux/galaux.github.io/_posts/2012-09-01-uefi-and-linux-killed-my-grub-and-that-s-good.md

 This article repeats what has already been explained in [this post by Rod Smith](http://www.rodsbooks.com/efi-bootloaders/efistub.html) (thank you very much for the great article) and adds a trick that some might not like.
 So let us explain it here so that you will not get shocked after I made you format your partitions :).

-Basically the technique explained in [Rod Smith's post](http://www.rodsbooks.com/efi-bootloaders/efistub.html) lets you create a boot entry that instructs the UEFI to load a kernel located (inside the boot partition) at `<BOOT_PARTITION>\EFI\my_os\vmlinuz-linux` (I use backslash as a UEFI boot partition must be `FAT` formatted and backslash must be used when handling UEFI boot entries with `efibootmgr`).
+Basically the technique explained in [Rod Smith's post](http://www.rodsbooks.com/efi-bootloaders/efistub.html) lets you create a boot entry that instructs the UEFI to load a kernel located (inside the boot partition) at `<BOOT_PARTITION>\EFI\my_os\vmlinuz-linux` (I use backslash as a UEFI boot partition must be FAT formatted and backslash must be used when handling UEFI boot entries with `efibootmgr`).
 The only issue you are left with is "maintenance".
-The reason is because EFI uses a standard folder hierarchy on the boot partition
+The reason is because EFI uses a standard folder hierarchy on the boot partition like such:

     <BOOT_PARTITION>\EFI\
-        my_os\
+      |- my_os\
-        other_os\
+      |- other_os\
-        yet_another_os\
+      \- yet_another_os\

 And this `<BOOT_PARTITION>` must be mounted in `/boot/efi`